iot-da/iot-da.github.io/docs/index.md

 ## **2nd term** - 18th Jan.
 2022 till 7th Apr.
 2022

 *From 28th March, Spanish time will become UTC+2 again.
 Most of the courses of this term will take place at 19:00h  in China Standard Time.
-But, the LAST WEEK will  be starting at 18:00h in China Standard Time.*
+But, the LAST TWO WEEKS will  be starting at 18:00h in China Standard Time.*

 **CHINESE NEW YEAR HOLIDAYS: from 31st Jan  to 7th Feb 2022**